Meet Sable German Shepherd Puppy: Stunning Color , Loyalty

 Appearance

 The Sable German Shepherd is a majestic large dog breed, distinguished by its unique color and robust physical build.
 In terms of size, males typically weigh between 75 and 95 pounds and stand up to 26” tall, while females are smaller, weighing in at 55 to 73 pounds and standing no taller than 24”.
-These shepherds possess a striking domed head and a long, square muzzle.
-Their erect ears and elongated necks become more prominent when running or prowling, adding to their noble appearance.

 Their physical strength is evident, and they often resemble their wolf ancestors not just in power but also in their agile movements.
 Unlike other German Shepherds, the sable coat gives them a distinctive look, yet they share the same intelligent expression and vigilant stance.
 Their presence blends elegance and power, perfectly reflecting their heritage and capabilities.